How to Style Your Brand Part 2: Finding your focus / Fiona Humberstone

 Intention is the difference between a brand that opens doors for you and one that constantly feels like you’re wading through treacle.
 By taking the time to focus on what you want to be known for, you can then make objective decisions that will help move your business forwards.

-Fonts, colours, patterns, textures, even photography styles and shapes, all communicate a certain meaning: if you understand a little about what they communicate subconsciously, and we’ll come on to that next week, you can make sure that your business is communicating in a coherent, compelling and intentional way.
+, patterns, textures, even photography styles and shapes, all communicate a certain meaning.
+If you understand a little about what they communicate subconsciously, you can make sure that your business is communicating in a coherent, compelling and intentional way.
+We'll come back to this next week.

 “It’s not hard to make decisions once you know what your values are.”
 Roy E Disney